spiffe/tornjak/docs/quickstart/README.md

 ### Setting up k8s

-For this tutorial, we will use minikube.
+For this tutorial, we will use Minikube.
 If you have an existing kubernetes cluster, feel free to use that.

 ```sh
 minikube start